asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 tags: ['tdd']
 ---

-In a [previous post](/2015/10/25/use-tdd-to-teach-testable-design.html) about using TDD to teach testable design, I mentioned that when I first started writing unit tests (and even early in my TDD experience) I would say as long as developers were writing unit tests, I didn't care whether they wrote them first or last.
-I continue to hear this advice from developers, managers, team leads, and technical leaders.

-In this post I want to discuss why I believe this is bad advice, and how people come to this conclusion.
-After years of writing software without TDD and years of practicing TDD I am convinced it yields higher quality, more easily changed code and provides several other benefits that are often overlooked.
+Developers, managers, and technical leaders often give the advice that unit tests are more important than TDD.
+They will make statements like _"As long as you are creating unit tests I don't care whether you write them first or last."_ This is unfortunate advice as it overlooks all of the benefits of TDD.

 ## Misunderstanding the Purpose of TDD
+### HERE
 The primary reason why people think writing tests first or last doesn't matter is a misunderstanding about the purpose of TDD.
 If someone believes that the purpose of TDD is to generate a suite of unit tests, then it is just one of a number of techniques to get to that state.
 Another equally valid way of getting there is to write tests last, after the feature has been built.

 However, this line of thinking illuminates the most common misunderstanding when it comes to TDD.
 Frequently, people believe that TDD is a testing practice, therefore it's primary goal is it to generate a suite of unit tests.
 When practicing TDD, a high quality unit test suite is a secondary benefit.
 It can even be considered a side-effect of the practice.